-Ratepayers who own and occupy two or more separate rating units (and who do not qualify to be treated as one rating unit pursuant to Section 20 of the Local Government (Rating) Act 2002), who apply in writing, are entitled to have UAGC's reduced for qualifying properties.
+Conditions and Criteria: Ratepayers who own and occupy two or more separate rating units (and who do not qualify to be treated as one rating unit pursuant to Section 20 of the Local Government (Rating) Act 2002), who apply in writing, are entitled to have UAGC's reduced for qualifying properties.
+All ratepayers will pay at least one full UAGC.

-The applicant/owner must be paying at least one full UAGC of the rating units included in the subdivision.
+Remission: The applicant/owner must be paying at least one full UAGC of the rating units included in the subdivision.
 The remainder of the uniform charges will be remitted under this Policy.

 Remission of rates in miscellaneous circumstances.
-New Plymouth, North Ta aranaki and South Taranaki Constituencies only.
-Objectives of the policy Objective It is recognised that not all situations in which the Council may wish to remit rates will necessarily be known about in advance and provided for in the Council's specific policies.
+New Plymouth and North Taranaki Constituencies only.

 It is recognised that not all situations in which the Council may wish to remit rates will necessarily be known about in advance and provided for in the Council's specific policies.
-Conditions and criteria Conditions and criteria